-Attention should also be paid to any specific guidelines that, among other things, define specific requirements for non-clinical and clinical documentation for certain types of medical devices with an active substance, such as coronary stents releasing the active substance, intra-uterine devices containing copper, etc. See, for example, the EMEA guideline on the clinical and non-clinical evaluation during the consultation procedure on the medicinal substance contained in drug-eluting (medicinal substance-eluting) coronary stents (EMEA/CHMP/EWP/110540/2007); MEDDEV 2.7.1 Appendix 1 - Clinical Evaluation of Coronary stents; The Cu380A Intrauterine Contraceptive Device (IUD): Specification, Prequalification and Guidelines for Procurement (2010).
+Attention should also be paid to any specific guidelines that, among other things, define specific requirements for non-clinical and clinical documentation for certain types of medical devices with an active substance, such as coronary stents releasing the active substance, intra-uterine devices containing copper, etc. see, for example, the guideline Clinical and non-clinical evaluation during the consultation procedure on the medicinal substance contained in drug-eluting (medicinal substance-eluting) coronary stents (EMEA/CHMP/EWP/110540/2007).